-- Staff recommends approval with conditions of the Site Plan application. - The Proposal includes 500,000 square feet of density and height of 312 feet, with 493 multifamily dwelling units, with 15.1 percent MPDUs, and 20,000 square feet of commercial uses, and adaptive reuse of the historic Tastee Diner. - This Site Plan is the first to request to utilize density from the Downtown Silver Spring Overlay Zone and make a corresponding Civic Improvement Fund contribution. - The Historic Preservation Commission and Silver Spring Design Advisory Panel support the Site Plan. - A Parking Waiver is requested, and supported by Staff, for a locational adjustment for the long-term residential bicycle parking room. - An alternative building height measuring point is requested and supported by Staff. - Community correspondence was received regarding this Application.
+- Staff recommends approval with conditions of the Preliminary Plan Amendment and Site Plan applications. - The Site Plan includes up to 500,000 square feet of density and height of 312 feet, with up to 493 multifamily dwelling units, with 15.1% MPDUs, and up to 20,000 square feet of commercial uses, and adaptive reuse of the historic Tastee Diner. - The Preliminary Plan Amendment aligns the previously approved development density with that of the proposed Site Plan and updates the previously approved off-site Local Area Transportation Review (LATR) to conform with the latest 2024-2028 Growth and Infrastructure Policy (GIP). - The Historic Preservation Commission and Silver Spring Design Advisory Panel support approval of the Site Plan. - A Parking Waiver and alternative building height measuring point are requested with the Site Plan and supported by Staff. - The Site Plan review period was extended twice at the Applicant's request, cumulatively from March 27to June 26, 2025. - Community correspondence was received regarding the Site Plan.